— THE GRESB RESILIENCE MODULE —

 GRESB Investor Members

 The Resilience Module provides investors with information needed to understand how real estate and infrastructure companies and funds are preparing for potentially disruptive events and changing conditions, assessing long-term trends, and becoming more resilient over time.
-Over 70 pension funds and their fiduciaries use GRESB data and analytical tools in their investment management and engagement process.
+More than 100 pension funds and their fiduciaries use GRESB data and analytical tools in their investment management and engagement process.

 Assessment Process and Results